 Teen Link: 1-866-833-6546 (evenings 6pm-10pm)

 24-hr Crisis Teen Text Line: text 'HOME' to 741-741

 BIPOC Crisis Text Line: text 'STEVE' to 741-741

 Talk to a trusted adult at school.
 Our school counselors are trained to intervene with students thinking about suicide and can help facilitate the process of accessing supports to help prevent suicide.

 Be a Good Friend

+Don't be afraid to let your friends, family, school counselors, or teachers know what you need when they ask; they want to help.
 Friends sometimes let friends know if they are thinking about suicide or dying.
 Other times, changes in behavior may show that someone is struggling.